chantaltan/DH110-CHANTALTAN/assignment01/README.md

 Chantal Tan | DH 110

 ### About the project
 Learning how to play a new instrument at an older age can be daunting and challenging.
 From learning how to sight-read, finding music sheets that are appropriate to play, and practicing alone, there are some key aspects a music learning platform must provide to create a smooth, accessible learning experience.
-I hope to explore how the process of browsing songs and practicing with music sheets online can be made more seamless for the target audience of middle-aged men.
+I hope to explore how the process of browsing songs and practicing with music sheets online can be made more seamless for the target audience of middle-aged men.<br><br>I'll be conducting heuristics analyses based on Nielsen Norman's [10 Usability Heuristics for UI Design](https://www.nngroup.com/articles/ten-usability-heuristics/) and [Severity Ratings for Usability Problems](https://www.nngroup.com/articles/how-to-rate-the-severity-of-usability-problems/).

 ### Core task
 Browse for a song and attempt to play a song using the music sheets and varied methods of reading the sheets.